AlphabetsAlphabets/xpx-go-sdk-wiki/Aggregate-bonded-transactions.md

 	fmt.Printf("Signer: \t%X\n", accOne.KeyPair.PublicKey.Raw)

-	// wait for the LockFunds transaction to be confirmed! (very important) time.Sleep(time.Second * 15)
+	// wait for the LockFunds transaction to be confirmed! (very important)
+    // you can use websockets to wait explicitly for transaction
+    // to be in certain state, instead of hard waiting time.Sleep(time.Second * 15)

 	// Announce aggregate bonded transaction